gazzamc/starfield_hex_updater/README.md

 * As of `v1.5.6`, the powershell CLI can now install a standalone python version, this can be helpful if you're having issues detecting your install.

+* As of `v1.5.10`, when setting the newGamePath, the permissions will be checked to ensure there's less issues when moving the Starfield executable.

 ### Misc

 * Added a script to auto generate the hex table using the Address Libraries